 Bike of the decade

-As we end the 2010s, the time is right to reflect on a decade of mountain bike development.
-Here are our favourite mountain bikes of the last 10 years-ish.
+As we ended the 2010s, the time was right to reflect on a decade of mountain bike development.
+Here were our favourite mountain bikes of those 10 years-ish.

 2009 Orange Five Pro

 Chosen by Jamie Darlow

 “The Five Pro from 2009 was the first full suspension bike I ever rode, a huge step up in performance and price from my old Clockwork that pretty much spoiled me for any other bike that was to follow. mbr was a less formal affair in those days, and old editor Kitch told me not to come into work for my first month of employment, encouraging me to see the best of the UK’s trails.
 I took off with the Five, exploring Wales, Scotland and the Lake District and got to know the Five.

 “Dewy eyed nostalgia aside, that’s not why the Orange Five is my bike of the decade.
 Really, it could have been almost any Five of the last 10 years because Halifax’s finest has won more bike tests in mbr than any other bike, scoring perfect 10s in many a review.
 It is consistency personified, evolving slowly and carefully year on year to maintain its position at the top of the trail bike pecking order, while still keeping its iconic design and perfectly balanced descending characteristics.

 “There have been some blips along the way, when bikes around the Five outpaced it and became slacker or longer, cheaper or sleeker.
 But the Halifax brand seems to have a knack for responding to changing times: Lightening, lengthening and slackening the bike, adding 27.5in wheels, adopting new axle and chainstay standards in the nick of time and allowing the bike to stay shining.
 Just when you thought the Five was out, they pull it back in.”

 2013 Mondraker Dune XR